News and announcements

 I've recorded the presentation (Skip to 3:16 to get right to the results).

-Some exciting results this year (All now uploaded our FIG SHARE site).
+Some exciting results this year (All now uploaded to our FIG SHARE site).
 One interesting figure from the talk above relates the activity of extracts from particular plant species to microorganisms.
 Highlighting that a few plants, like Hop Goodinia and Cherry Ballart, have some broad activity against Gram-positive bacteria!

-Looking forward to doing some more detailed studies with Research Students in the next year or two as well as continuing the project in 2020.
+Looking forward to doing some more detailed studies with research students in the next year or two as well as continuing the project in 2020.

 Hi all and thanks to all those who participated in the Bush Medicine Project this last semester.
 In the space of a single semester our project has gone from an idea to a fully functional research project.
 Participation this semester from Australian Flora, Medicinal Chemistry and Clinical Microbiology has allowed for us to collect and map 36 plant samples from across Victoria, create and fingerprint 19 plant extracts and then screen 8 of those extracts against 10 microorganisms for antimicrobial activity.